brandesign/arma-groom/README.md

 ArmaGroom
 ==========

-An android application to access server browser's data easily and anywhere
+An android application to access server browser's data easily and anywhere.